-As discussed in Note 2 to the consolidated financial statements, the Company adopted ASU No. 2016-13, Financial Instruments- Credit Losses (Topic 326), as of January 1, 2020.
-The total allowance for credit losses (ACL) as of January 1, 2020 was \$8,623 million, of which \$8,071 million related to the ACL for loan receivables excluding troubled debt restructurings (the January 1, 2020 non-TDR ACL).
-As discussed in Notes 2 and 4 to the consolidated financial statements, the Company's total allowance for credit losses as of December 31, 2020 was \$10,265 million, of which \$9,702 million related to the ACL for loan receivables excluding troubled debt restructurings (the December 31, 2020 non-TDR ACL).
-Effective January 1, 2020, losses on loan receivables are estimated and recognized upon origination of the loan, based on expected credit losses for the life of the loan.
-Expected credit loss estimates for the January 1, 2020 non-TDR ACL and the December 31, 2020 non-TDR ACL involved modeling of loss projections attributable to existing loan balances, considering historical experience, current conditions, and future expectations for pools of loans with similar risk characteristics over the reasonable and supportable forecast period.
-In estimating the expected credit losses for the January 1, 2020 non-TDR ACL and the December 31, 2020 non-TDR ACL, the Company segmented their loan receivable population into pools of loans with similar risk characteristics at the major retailer and product level.
-The Company uses an enhanced migration analysis to estimate the likelihood that a loan will progress through the various stages of delinquency, which implicitly considers the payments attributable to the measurement date balance.
-The model utilizes a macroeconomic forecast, with unemployment claims as the primary macroeconomic variable.
+As discussed in Notes 2 and 4 to the consolidated financial statements, the Company's total allowance for credit losses as of December 31, 2021 was \$8,688 million, of which \$8,206 million related to the ACL for loan receivables excluding troubled debt restructurings (the December 31, 2021 non-TDR ACL).
+The Company estimated and recognized losses on loan receivables upon origination of the loan, based on expected credit losses for the life of the loan balance as of the period end date.
+Expected credit loss estimates for the December 31, 2021 non-TDR ACL involved modeling of loss projections attributable to existing loan balances, considering historical experience, current conditions, and future expectations for pools of loans with similar risk characteristics over the reasonable and supportable forecast period.
+The model utilized a macroeconomic forecast, with unemployment claims as the primary macroeconomic variable.
+The Company used an enhanced migration analysis to estimate the likelihood that a loan will progress through the various stages of delinquency.
 After the reasonable and supportable forecast period, the Company reverted to historical loss information at the loan receivables segment level.
-The historical loss information is derived from a combination of recessionary and non-recessionary performance periods.
-In determining expected credit losses over the life of the loan balance, the Company utilizes an approach which implicitly considers total expected future payments and applies appropriate allocations to reduce those payments in order to estimate losses pertaining to measurement date loan receivables.
-The Company also performs a qualitative assessment in addition to model estimates and applies qualitative adjustments as necessary.
+The historical loss information was derived from a combination of recessionary and non-recessionary performance periods.
+In determining expected credit losses over the life of the loan balance, the Company utilized an approach which implicitly considered total expected future payments and applied appropriate allocations to reduce those payments in order to estimate losses pertaining to measurement date loan receivables.
+The Company also performed a qualitative assessment in addition to model estimates and applied qualitative adjustments as necessary.

-We identified the assessment of the January 1, 2020 non-TDR ACL and the December 31, 2020 non-TDR ACL as a critical audit matter.
-A high degree of auditor effort, including specialized skills and knowledge, and subjective and complex auditor judgment was involved in the assessment of the January 1, 2020 non-TDR ACL and the December 31, 2020 non-TDR ACL due to significant measurement uncertainty.
-Specifically, the assessment encompassed the evaluation of the January 1, 2020 non-TDR ACL and the December 31, 2020 non-TDR ACL methodologies, including the methods and models used to estimate expected credit losses.
-The assessment also included an evaluation of the significant assumptions to the January 1, 2020 non-TDR ACL and the December 31, 2020 non-TDR ACL, which included: (1) the segmentation of the loan receivables population with similar risk characteristics, (2) the length of the historical experience, (3) the length of the reasonable and supportable forecast period, (4) the estimated life of the loan, (5) the reversion to historical loss information, and (6) the macroeconomic forecast.
+We identified the assessment of the December 31, 2021 non-TDR ACL as a critical audit matter.
+A high degree of auditor effort, including specialized skills and knowledge, and subjective and complex auditor judgment was involved in the assessment of the December 31, 2021 non-TDR ACL due to significant measurement uncertainty.
+Specifically, the assessment encompassed the evaluation of the December 31, 2021 non-TDR ACL methodologies, including the methods and models used to estimate expected credit losses.
+The assessment also included an evaluation of the significant assumptions to the December 31, 2021 non-TDR ACL, which included: (1) the segmentation of the loan receivables population with similar risk characteristics, (2) the length of the historical experience, (3) the length of the reasonable and supportable forecast period, (4) the estimated life of the loan, (5) the reversion to historical loss information, and (6) the macroeconomic forecast.
 The assessment also included an evaluation of the conceptual soundness of the models.
 In addition, auditor judgment was required to evaluate the sufficiency of the audit evidence obtained.

 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's measurement of the January 1, 2020 non-TDR ACL and December 31, 2020 non-TDR ACL, including controls over the:
+We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's measurement of the December 31, 2021 non-TDR ACL, including controls over the:

-- development of the January 1, 2020 non-TDR ACL and the December 31, 2020 non-TDR ACL methodologies - · development of the models - identification and determination of the significant assumptions - analysis of the January 1, 2020 non-TDR ACL and the December 31, 2020 non-TDR ACL results, trends, and ratios.
+- · development of the December 31, 2021 non-TDR ACL methodologies - development of the models - · identification and determination of the significant assumptions - analysis of the December 31, 2021 non-TDR ACL results, trends, and ratios.

-We evaluated the Company's process to develop the January 1, 2020 non-TDR ACL and the December 31, 2020 non-TDR ACL by testing certain sources of data, factors, and assumptions that the Company used, and considered the relevance and reliability of such data, factors, and assumptions.
+We evaluated the Company's process to develop the December 31, 2021 non-TDR ACL by testing certain sources of data, factors, and assumptions that the Company used, and considered the relevance and reliability of such data, factors, and assumptions.
 In addition, we involved credit risk professionals with specialized industry knowledge and experience, who assisted in: